tr4uma/swift-sfdc/README.md

 ## 👉🏼 Please rate/review the extension to show support! 👈🏼

+## 🔥 NOW compatible with SFDX Project Structure & configurable project root folder!🔥

+UPDATE: it is now possible to configure the project root folder in the .swift-sfdc configuration file.
+For backward compatibility, at first commands usage the extension will try to guess which project structure (old "ant" or newer "sfdx" structures) and store it inside its config file.
+Also a couple new commands for resetting/reloading the config are available.
+The project structure can then be updated if the guess was wrong or if it changes over time

+## Intro

 Do you ever feel like working with the salesforce.com platform wastes a lot of time?
 Are you tired of switching continuously between the IDE and the platform to create (and retrieve!) the metadata you need?